McKael/madonctl/README.md

 For upgrades, don't forget the `-u` option to ensure the dependencies (especially [madon](https://github.com/McKael/madon)) are updated as well.

-Travis automated testing is run for Go versions 1.7 and 1.8.
+Travis automated testing is run for Go versions 1.7 - 1.10.

 ## Usage